 At St. Mark’s, you will experience a church full of hope grounded in the Episcopal tradition.
 Our worship space offers a sacred place to pray and experience Jesus Christ in community through scripture and sacrament.
 Sermons help us to apply Bible teachings to our individual and common lives.
 Bulletins provide everything you need for worship each Sunday.

-Although we are not able to gather as we are accustomed to during the COVID-19 pandemic, typical Sunday worship at St. Mark’s includes the celebration of Holy Eucharist.
+Sunday worship at St. Mark’s includes the celebration of Holy Eucharist.
 All who seek God and a deeper, stronger life in Christ are welcome to receive communion.
 Come forward to the altar rail as the ushers direct you and take the next available place.
 You may kneel or stand.
 Receive the communion bread in your open palm.
 You may choose to receive wine directly from the chalice by gently guiding it to your lips as the chalice bearer presents it to you, or you may leave the bread in your hand for the server to “intinct,” or dip, the bread into the wine.
 If you choose not to receive the wine, simply cross your arms across your chest after you receive the bread.
 You may then return to your pew following those around you.
 If it is physically difficult for you to come to the altar rail, please indicate this to an usher and a priest will bring communion to you where you are seated.

 Children and Communion